fadden/CiderPress2/WineNotes.md

 the Terminal app.
 It should be configured to allow access to Downloads and Desktop.

-NOTE: when the ZIP archive was uploaded to Google Drive, the automated system flagged it as potential malware, which prevents it from being shared.
+NOTE: the last time I tried to upload a ZIP archive to Google Drive, the automated system flagged it as potential malware, which prevents it from being shared.
+A request for review was ignored.

-It may be useful to included a "README.txt" in the ZIP archive with the quarantine removal instructions.
-Also, you should remove the CiderPress II settings file, so users start with a fresh installation.
+If you launched the app before creating the ZIP distribution archive, a settings file was created automatically.
+This should be removed so that the end user starts with a fresh installation.
 In `CP2Mac106.app`, navigate to `Contents/SharedSupport/prefix/drive_c/Program Files`.
 There, you'll find the directory you installed (e.g. `cp2_1.0.6_win-x86_sc`).
 Remove `CiderPress2-settings.json` from it.
-(The settings file is created on first use, so an alternative is to create the package before testing the app.)

 Running x86 code on Apple Silicon requires Rosetta 2 to be installed.
 The system will offer to install it automatically the first time an x86 application